cloudmaven/documentation/pages/ccs/ccs_precis.md

 - Patterns in unexpected in-hospital mortality
 - Deep learning for patient behavior prediction: EEG data in relation to A/V transcripts of patient behavior
 - Canine longitudinal aging studies
-- Cyberinfrastructure in support of research laboratory groups
 - Biostatistics
+- Light-sheet microscope for rapid-turnaround biopsy analysis
+- Neuroimaging: Functional MRI
+- Neuroimaging: Visual cortex studies

 ## Hydrology and Geochemistry

-- GDS: Geometabolomic Data System, a contribution-driven collaborative library for Dissolved Organic Matter (DOM) spectral data from the global hydrosphere.
+- GDS: Geometabolomics Data System, a community library and reproducible workflow environment for molecular spectral analysis applied to naturally occurring Dissolved Organic Matter (DOM).
-- HiMAT (NASA)
+- HiMAT (NASA): Atmosphere-land coupled analysis of the hydrological state and future of high mountain Asia
+  - Hydrological studies and human impacts drawing from *in situ*, remote sensing, model, re-analysis and assimilation data and methods.
-- Dynamic Infomation Framework (DIF)(World Bank): Converting scientific modeling skill into actionable information in the public domain: Central and southeast Asia, central and south America
+- Dynamic Infomation Framework (DIF) (World Bank): Scientific hydrological expertise transferred into public information
+   - In resource management and public safety domains the incorporation of scientific modeling is not well developed.
+   - This program provides localized information building from a reproducible model of free and open access

-## Genomics
+## Genomics and Biochemistry

-- Epigenome imputation: From existing wet lab experiments *infer* relationships between particular proteins and cell types as a function of location on the human genome
 - Genetic architecture of autism
 - Metagenomics of methane-consuming microbial communities
+- Enzyme inhibition by molecular structure
+- Peptide scaffolding enumeration and design: Large-scale computing using the Rosetta protein folding toolkit

-## Library science
+## Library science: With Suzallo Library

-- With Suzzallo library: A pilot study for providing geospatial LIDAR data as a curated digital resource
+- LIDARY: A pilot study providing geospatial LIDAR data as an open, curated digital resource
-- The curation and provision of cloud-based resources for data analysis in specialized research domain communities

-## Molecular Engineering and Science

-- Peptide therapeutics research: Cloud-based scale computing using the Rosetta molecular folding analysis toolkit
+- Proof-of-concept curation of an epigenome imputation engine (see above: student projects)
+- Migration to the cloud of [BrainInfo.org](http://braininfo.org/) including [NeuroNames](https://en.wikipedia.org/wiki/NeuroNames)

 ## Ocean science

 - LiveOcean: Ocean modeling forecast
 - Marine microbial ecology
 - Mesoscale eddie structure and correlation to marine life

 ## Computer Science

 - Analysis of code fault detection: Student project
 - IOT: A design pattern and tutorial for using cloud-based support of **Internet of Things** implementations